Code of Practice 4: The Calibration, Testing and Commissioning Requirements of Metering Equipment for Settlement Purposes V17.0

 Working Standard means a Standard, including a complete Metering Equipment testing system, which has been verified by comparison to either a Reference Standard or a Transfer Standard, and is used for the Calibration of Metering Equipment.

-5 HALF HOURLY METERING SYSTEMS
+5 HALF HOURLY METERING SYSTEMS4

 This CoP4 covers the requirements for Meter Calibration, Calibration of existing installed Meters, sample Calibration for new Meter Types, Calibration of measurement transformers, Commissioning, production and maintenance of the requisite records for each of these activities.
 It covers Metering Equipment complying with Codes of Practice 1, 2, 3, 5, 6, 7 and Codes of Practice A to K2.